3 Signs to Help Recognize Depression in Teens

 Depression is Treatable

 Adolescent depression is more than teens just being moody.
-If left untreated, it can become a serious problem that impacts their lives and the lives of those who care for them.
+If left untreated, it can become a serious problem that affects their lives and the lives of those who care for them.
 It can impact their ability to function socially and academically.

 The good news is depression is treatable.
 If you have concerns, you don’t have to come up with solutions on your own.
 Instead, seek professional help.
 Getting professionals involved early to work with your child can potentially shorten the period of depression.
 Early treatment can also help head off the long-term effects of depression.